DesiQuintans/librarian/README.md

 # All downloaded, installed, and attached.
 ```

-`librarian` lets you quickly install, update, and attach packages from CRAN, GitHub, and Bioconductor in the same function call.
+`librarian` lets you quickly install, update, and attach packages from CRAN, GitHub, and Bioconductor in one function call.
 It has these advantages over base R and other library management packages like `pacman`:

-- **It's one function.**
-    - `shelf(dplyr, DesiQuintans/desiderata, phyloseq)`
-      **NOT**
-      `install.packages("dplyr")`
-      `devtools::install_github("DesiQuintans/desiderata")`
-      `biocLite("phyloseq")`
-      `library(dplyr)`
-      `library(desiderata)`
-      `library(phyloseq)`
+### Advantage 1: _Librarian_ installs and attaches in one function call

+    shelf(dplyr, DesiQuintans/desiderata, phyloseq)

+Is a lot nicer than:

+    install.packages("dplyr")
+    remotes::install_github("DesiQuintans/desiderata")
+    biocLite("phyloseq")
+    library(dplyr)
+    library(desiderata)
+    library(phyloseq)

-- **It has a consistent interface.**
+### Advantage 2: _Librarian_ has a consistent interface

-It bothered me that `install.packages()` can install many packages, but `library()` can only attach one at a time. _librarian_ will install and attach them all.
+It bothered me that `install.packages()` can install many packages, but `library()` can only attach one at a time.
+It bothered me that `install.packages()` needs a character vector, but `library()` can accept either a character vector or a bare name.
-- **Packages are bare names.**
-Miss me with those quoted names, they're such a hassle! _librarian_ uses bare names so that it's easier to maintain a package list.
-If you're trying a different analysis and you need a new package, just add it to the list and it will download and attach with a few keystrokes.

-When I was coming up with a naming scheme for this package and its functions, I had this idea that very big libraries (or indeed, networks of libraries within your city/state/country) can have so many books that they can't all fit on the public shelves.
-Librarians need to decide what is useful enough to warrant shelf space, and what has to stay in storage for now.
-So _librarian_ takes packages out of storage and puts them on the `shelf()` (the search path), and then lets you `unshelf()` them when they're no longer needed.
+Core _librarian_ functions (`shelf`, `reshelf`, `unshelf`) always accept a list of one or more bare names.

+### Advantage 3: _Librarian_'s package lists are easy to read and easy to maintain

+Using bare names instead of strings frees you from typing quotes all the time.
+Having all of your packages in one `shelf()` call means that the reader can get an overview of your package dependencies at a glance.

+> We don’t want to clutter up the tops of our modules with 80 lines of imports.
+> Rather we want the imports to be a concise statement about which packages we
+> collaborate with.
+>
+> --- Robert C. Martin, _Clean Code_

 ## Installation